bus710/zephyr-rtos-development-in-linux/README.md

 - press **CTRL+SHIFT+P**
 - use the **Debug: Open launch.json**
 - choose the **Cortex-Debug**
+- follow one of the below options

+### 5.1 For Jlink GDB host and the on board probe

 Paste this for the launch.json for Cortex-Debug extension: